Jerry Lawson (engineer): Career

 In 1970, he joined Fairchild Semiconductor in San Francisco as an applications engineering consultant within their sales division.
-While there, he created a coin-operated video game called Destruction Derby in his garage, which was never released.
-Completed in early 1975 using Fairchild's new F8 microprocessors, Destruction Derby was among the earliest microprocessor-driven games.
+While there, he created a coin-operated video game called Demolition Derby in his garage, which was never released.
+Completed in early 1975 using Fairchild's new F8 microprocessors, Demolition Derby was among the earliest microprocessor-driven games.

 In the mid-1970s, Lawson was made Chief Hardware Engineer and Director of Engineering and Marketing for Fairchild's video game division.
 There, he led the development of the Fairchild Channel F console, released in 1976 and specifically designed to use swappable game cartridges based on technology licensed from Alpex.
 At the time, most game systems had the game programming built into the hardware so it could not be removed or changed.
 Lawson and his team refined and improved technology developed at Alpex that allowed games to be stored as software on removable ROM cartridges.
 These could be inserted and removed repeatedly from a console unit without any danger of electric shocks.
 This would allow users to buy a library of games, and provided a new revenue stream for the console manufacturers through sales of these games.
 The Channel F console featured a variety of controls, including a new 8-way joystick designed by Lawson and a "pause" button, which was a first for a home video game console.
 The Channel F was not successful commercially but the cartridge approach was popularized with the Atari 2600 released in 1977.

 While he was with Fairchild, Lawson was a member of the Homebrew Computer Club, a group of early computer hobbyists that included several who became well-known including Apple founders Steve Jobs and Steve Wozniak.
 Lawson noted he had interviewed Wozniak for a position at Fairchild, but did not hire him.

 In 1980, Lawson left Fairchild and founded Videosoft, a video game development company that made software for the Atari 2600 in the early 1980s, as the 2600 had displaced the Channel F as the top system in the market.
 Videosoft did not release any games, although their incomplete titles were saved and distributed to collectors in 2010.
 Videosoft closed about five years later, and Lawson started to take on consulting work.
 At one point, he worked with Stevie Wonder to produce a "Wonder Clock" that would wake a child with the sound of a parent's voice, though it never made it to production.
 Lawson later collaborated with the Stanford mentor program and was preparing to write a book on his career.